National League (English football): National League South

-Former National League clubs now in the EFL
+Former National League clubs now in the EFL and Premier League

-Former EFL clubs now in the National League
+Former EFL and Premier League clubs now in the National League

 Phoenix or reformed clubs are not included unless they competed in the League in their own right, and are counted separately from the original club.
 Highest English Football League tier is the tier's standing within the EFL and may not correspond to its overall standing on today's system.

 Phoenix clubs

-Several clubs formed as phoenix clubs after the dissolution of former EFL teams currently compete in the National League.
+Several clubs, formed as phoenix clubs after the dissolution of former EFL clubs, have competed in the National League.
 These include: